Happy Death Day 2U poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This illustrates the protagonist's commitment to Tree decides to help Ryan and his team fix the quantum reactor to close the loop and return to her dimension, despite her mother being alive here., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Tree discovers the killer in this dimension is Dr. Butler (not Lori).
+Of particular interest, this crucial beat Tree discovers the killer in this dimension is Dr. Butler (not Lori).
 False defeat: the algorithm isn't working and she's running out of time as each loop weakens her., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 79 minutes initiates the final act resolution at 79% of the runtime.
 Tree chooses to return to her original dimension where her mother is dead but Carter loves her.
 She accepts her reality and commits to the plan., demonstrating the transformation achieved throughout the journey.